On a Debiased and Semiparametric Efficient Changes-in-Changes Estimator: Identification

 \begin{assumption}[Continuity] We assume that, almost surely: \begin{enumerate}[label=(\alph*), ref=\theassumption(\alph*)] \item The conditional distribution function $F_{Y_{0}\mid A=0, L, U}(\cdot)$ is continuous. \item The conditional distribution function $F_{Y_{1}\mid A=0, L, U}(\cdot)$ is continuous. \end{enumerate} \end{assumption}

-Assumption \ref{assum:db} underpins our identification strategy.
+Assumption~\ref{assum:db} plays a central role in our identification strategy.
 It allows for causal inference despite the presence of unmeasured confounding, and serves as a relaxation of the traditional parallel trends assumption used in DiD.
 Let ``$\overset{d}{=}$'' denote equality in distribution.

 \begin{assumption}[Distributional Bridge] There exists a function $\gamma(y, l)$, nondecreasing in $y$ for all $l$, such that, almost surely,

 \end{assumption}